Eva for Android is in the final stages of development. We are hopeful that it will be released in early 2020.

-Eva 2.0 in now available for iOS devices
+Eva 2.3.4 is now available for iOS devices

 - Voice Feminization Fundamentals– for transgender women who are just beginning to transform their voices.

 - Beyond the Fundamentals– for women who already have some voice training experience.

 - Mastery of Your Feminine Voice– for women who feel confident in the skills they have devleoped, and want high-level advanced techniques to maintain their feminine voices.

 The Voice Feminization Fundamentals course (20 lessons) is now complete.

 EvaM, our trans masculine voice training app is about 50% complete.
 When complete, there will be one course (“Trans Masculine Voice” consisting of 10 lessons.
 Supplemental lessons will be created as needed.

 iOS: Eva apps are available for iPhones and iPads that run iOS version 6 and higher.

 IMPORTANT NOTE: Eva 2.0 does not migrate Eva 1.0 apps.
 You will still be able to work with the Eva 1.0 apps you have purchased.
 When working with Eva 2.0 simply navigate back to Eva 1.0 apps when you want to work with those lessons.

 Eva 2.3.4 is NOT compatible with iPhone models 4 / 4s or below as well as iPad Pro.